David-OConnor/pyflow/README.md

 python main.py
 deactivate
 ```
 This is a signifcant impact the usability of Python, especially for new users.
 IDEs like `PyCharm` abstract this away, but are a specific solution
 to a general problem.

-If [PEP 582](https://www.python.org/dev/peps/pep-0582/) is impelemented, this tool
-will become obsolete, but this isn't likely to happen in the near future.
+See [this section of PEP 582](https://www.python.org/dev/peps/pep-0582/#id3).

+Additionally, if multiple versions of Python are installed, verifying you're using
+the one you want may be difficult.

-## Why add another attempt at solving this?
+## Why add another Python dependency manager?
-Pipenv and Poetry both address this problem.
-Some reasons why I decided to make this Project:
+`Pipenv` and `Poetry` both address this problem.
+Some reasons why this tools is different:

-- This tool keeps dependencies in the project directory, in `__pypackages__`.
+- It eeps dependencies in the project directory, in `__pypackages__`.
 It abstracts
 over the virtual environment, and doesn't modify files outside
 the project directory.

-- By not requiring Python to install or run, it maintains intallation-agnostic.
+- By not requiring Python to install or run, it remains intallation-agnostic.
 This is especially important on Linux, where there may be several versions
 of Python installed, with different versions and access levels.
 This avoids
-complications which may arrise, especially for new users.
+complications, especially for new users.

 - This automates the build and publish process, in addition to managing
 dependencies.